joshuarubin/jawa.dev/content/posts/interface-pitfalls-and-harnessing-io.reader.md

 copied.
 There is no right answer for every situation.

-It should be noted that there is a bit of a bug in this implementation in that the chunk could read until the middle of a _hodor_ and it wouldn’t get replaced properly.
+It should be noted that there is a bit of a bug in this implementation in that the chunk could read until the middle of a _hodor_ and it wouldn't get replaced properly.
 Since this code is for demonstration only, fixing it is an exercise left to the reader.